redis/redis-doc/topics/latency.md

 all the requests are served sequentially.
 This is very similar to how node.js works as well.
-However you usually don't feel at all Redis or Node are slow since the time to serve a single request is very small, and this kind of programs are designed to don't block on system calls, for instance to read new data from sockets.
+However you usually don't feel at all Redis or Node are slow since the time to serve a single request is very small, and this kind of programs are designed to do not block on system calls, for instance to read new data from sockets.

 I said that Redis is *mostly* single threaded since actually from Redis 2.4